guildoftherose-kraken/path-to-safety/playingcards.io/rules.md

 ### Game Objective

-There are four strategies, "Governance", "Agent Foundations", "Pivotal Act", and "Prosaic YOLO Shard".
+There are four strategies, "Governance", "Agent Foundations", "Pivotal Act", and "Prosaic Alignment".
 Each of these strategies has a hidden difficulty between 1 and 13.
 You need your progress in one of the strategies to be higher than its difficulty at the end of the game to win.
 Each strategy has a progress counter next to it that you use to track your progress toward that strategy.
 You can play cards each turn that can help increase your progress or reveal more information about the strategy difficulty.
 However, at the end of each round, you will need